user profile avatar

 Bio

 Hello!
-My name is Katie Falk and I'm a High School Junior.
+My name is Katie Falk and I'm a High School Senior.
 I have a 3.8 GPA and am a very dedicated and hard-working student.
 I aspire to be a zoologist after receiving a bachelor's degree in college.
 With the help of scholarships, I hope to leave college with minimal student loan debts.

 Education